Published: 2014-10-04 - Updated: 2017-09-24

 Transvestism: Transvestism is literally the practice of cross-dressing, wearing the clothing of the opposite sex, and transvestite literally refers to a person who cross-dresses.

-Two Spirited: an aboriginal term for someone possessing both male and female spirits and who is thus neither male nor female, includes lesbian, gay, bisexual and transgendered individuals.
+Two Spirited: American Indian term for someone possessing both male and female spirits and who is thus neither male nor female, includes lesbian, gay, bisexual and transgendered individuals.

 The Vowed Virgins of Albania: These are girls and women who choose to become the heads of their household when the man of their household dies and there is no other man to take his place.
 These women cut their hair short and live the rest of their lives doing the men's work, socializing with men, and being treated like the men of the household.
 They never marry or have children.